Havasu Falls: A Waterfall Wonder Hidden Deep Within The Grand Canyon State

 The Grand Canyon is a must-see destination and at the top of countless bucket lists.
 The breathtaking views, incredible scenery, and amazing wildlife are just a few reasons why this canyon is one of the most iconic American landscapes.
-However, there is so much more to see and do than just what you may notice from the popular overlooks and to experience its true beauty, you’ve got to embark on a bit of an adventure.
+However, there is so much more to see and do than just what you may notice from the popular overlooks, and to experience its true beauty, you’ve got to embark on a bit of an adventure just beyond the bounds of Grand Canyon National Park.

 Accessibility: Havasu Falls offers little when it comes to wheelchair accessibility.
 The trails are unpaved, rocky, and steep, making them difficult to climb.
 You cannot access the falls, campground, or the village of Supai unless by foot or by an animal.
 Be aware that there is little emergency assistance in the area as well.
 You not only want to be prepared with food, water, good shoes, etc., for the challenging hike, but you will want to physically prepare your body as well.